caiush/caiush.github.io/_posts/2016-01-12-banana-pi-m3-benchmark.markdown

 | Max Power Draw / W | 10 | 10 |  N/A |

 The current availability of the BPI M3 in the US is keeping the prices a bit high.
-Cheaper deals can be found on Chinese vendor sites, [for example](http://www.aliexpress.com/store/product/2GB-of-RAM-Octa-Core-BPI-M3-Banana-Pi-M3-Single-board-computer-development-board-with/302756_32532101730.html).
+Cheaper deals can be found on Chinese vendor sites, for example [AliExpress](http://www.aliexpress.com/store/product/2GB-of-RAM-Octa-Core-BPI-M3-Banana-Pi-M3-Single-board-computer-development-board-with/302756_32532101730.html).

 ## The Set Up